kevinrue/rtd-tutorial/docs/source/guides/pipeline_template.rst

 main branch of the repository.

-To demonstrate this, navigate to your GitHub repository, locate the file ``README.md``, and click the |:pencil2:| icon on the top-right with the tooltip "Edit this file" to open a web editor.
+To demonstrate this, navigate to your GitHub repository, locate the file ``README.md``, and click the pencil icon on the top-right with the tooltip "Edit this file" to open a web editor.

-To enable that functionality, first click on the :guilabel:`Advanced Settings` link on the left under the :guilabel:`⚙ Admin` menu, check the "Build pull requests for this project" checkbox, and click the :guilabel:`Save` button at the bottom of the page (more information `on their documentation`__).

 __  https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-your-repository